OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 These instructions assume that you intend to install OpenMDAO for normal use -- that you will not be hacking on the OpenMDAO infrastructure or standard library, or developing any plugins that require compilation.
-If you *do* intend to perform some kind of OpenMDAO development, you should refer to the installation instructions in the *Developer Guide,* because the developer environment has some additional :ref:`system requirements <developer-requirements>` on certain platforms.
+If you *do* intend to perform some kind of OpenMDAO development, you should refer to the installation instructions in the *Developer Guide* because the developer environment has some additional :ref:`system requirements <developer-requirements>` on certain platforms.

 OpenMDAO requires **Python 2.6** to be installed at the system level on all platforms.
 It is highly